-The following is a summary of fees paid or to be paid to Marcum, for services rendered.
+The following is a summary of fees paid or to be paid to Marcum LLP, or Marcum, for services rendered.

 Audit Fees.
 Audit fees consist of fees for professional services rendered for the audit of our year-end financial statements and services that are normally provided by Marcum in connection with regulatory filings.
-The aggregate fees of Marcum for professional services rendered for the audit of our annual financial statements, review of the financial information included in this Annual Report for the respective periods and other required filings with the SEC for February 22, 2021 (inception) through December 31, 2021 fees totaled approximately \$102,351.
-The above amounts do not include interim procedures and audit fees, as well as attendance at Audit Committee meetings.
+The aggregate fees of Marcum for professional services rendered for the audit of our annual financial statements, review of the financial information included in this Annual Report for the respective periods and other required filings with the SEC for the year ended 2022 and for the period from Inception through December 31, 2021 totaled approximately \$159,135 and \$102,351, respectively.
+The above amounts include interim procedures and audit fees as well as attendance at Audit Committee meetings.

 Audit-Related Fees.
 Audit-related fees consist of fees billed for assurance and related services that are reasonably related to performance of the audit or review of our financial statements and are not reported under "Audit Fees."
 These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
-During the year ended December 31, 2021, we did not pay Marcum for consultations concerning financial accounting standards from February 22, 2021 (inception) through December 31, 2021
+For the year ended 2022 and for the period from Inception through December 31, 2021, we did not pay Marcum for consultations concerning financial accounting and reporting standards.